 The financial inclusion institutions offer a range of financial products and services depending on country, market and regulations.
 All of them provide micro-credits which are small loans with short maturities.
-Other services are saving and insurance products.
-Loans are granted to groups or individual clients almost exclusively for income-generating activities.
+Other services are saving and insurance products and payment handling.
+Loans are granted to groups, individual clients or small companies almost exclusively for income generating activities.
 The customers are low-income groups, with limited or no access to financial services in traditional commercial banks.